notminuterice/wfc/README.md

 - The image must be comprised of only tiles, as extra pixels around the edges of the image will cause the algorithm to break
 - If the output grid is too large, it may take too long to run and fail
 - Often times the algorithm fails as there are no possible tiles left to collapse, in which case it runs again to produce a valid output
+- There is a generation time limit of 60 seconds, and it stop and will alert you if this is exceeded.